ArminJo/Arduino-BlueDisplay/README.md

 # [Examples](examples)
 Before using the examples, take care that the Bluetooth-module (e.g. the the HC-05 module) or ESP32 program is connected to your Android device and is visible in the Bluetooth Settings.

-All examples initially use the baudrate of 9600.
-Especially the SimpleTouchScreenDSO example will run smoother with a baudrate of 115200.<br/>
+All examples initially use the baud rate of 9600.
+Especially the SimpleTouchScreenDSO example will run smoother with a baud rate of 115200.<br/>
-For this, change the example baudrate by deactivating the line `#define BLUETOOTH_BAUD_RATE BAUD_9600` and activating `#define BLUETOOTH_BAUD_RATE BAUD_115200`.<br/>
+For this, change the example baud rate by deactivating the line `#define BLUETOOTH_BAUD_RATE BAUD_9600` and activating `#define BLUETOOTH_BAUD_RATE BAUD_115200`.<br/>
-**AND** change the Bluetooth-module baudrate e.g. by using the BTModuleProgrammer.ino example.<br/>
+**AND** change the Bluetooth-module baud rate e.g. by using the BTModuleProgrammer.ino example.<br/>
-For ESP32 no baudrate must be specified :-).
+For ESP32 no baud rate must be specified :-).

 ## BlueDisplayBlink
 Simple example to check your installation.